TevaLautier/piroman/README.md

 sudo apt-get install motion
 ```

-To enable motion to work with raspberry camera, yu need to execute :
+To enable motion to work with raspberry camera, you need to execute :
 ```
 sudo modprobe bcm2835-v4l2
 echo "bcm2835-v4l2" | sudo tee -a /etc/modules
 ```

 Edit file `/etc/default/motion` to enable motion as a daemon
 ```